Buying a used car: avoiding the pitfalls

 The condition of the car itself can also be a concern.
 Has it been damaged and repaired previously?
 If an insurance claim was involved, the vendor (whether a private individual or a dealer) is legally required to declare the car's written-off status when selling it.
 You may wish to avoid such cars entirely, but they can make an attractive bargain in the right circumstances.
 Read our guide to insurance write-offs for more detail.

-You may not feel you have sufficient mechanical knowledge to spot any potential problems with a secondhand car, but there are some simple checks you can make to spot some of the most common problems.
-See our used car buying checklist for more details of these.
-Beyond that, ask someone more mechanically-minded that you know to view a car with you, or get in touch with a motoring organisation like the AA or RAC to arrange an inspection by a qualified vehicle engineer (albeit for a fee).
+You may not feel you have the sufficient mechanical knowledge to spot any potential problems with a secondhand car, but there are some simple checks you can make to spot some of the most common problems.
+See our used car buying checklist for more details on these.
+Beyond that, ask someone more mechanically-minded to view a car with you, or get in touch with a motoring organisation like the AA or RAC to arrange an inspection by a qualified vehicle engineer (albeit for a fee).
 No genuine seller should object to a mechanical inspection of a car they're selling – if they do, walk away.

 By following the steps outlined above, shopping around and trusting your instincts, it should always be possible to get a great deal on a used car that won't cause you headaches down the line.
 But for ultimate peace of mind, you can also consider the 'approved used' schemes run by many manufacturers.
 These usually consist of relatively newer used cars (from a few months to a few years old) being offered for sale through the manufacturer's franchised dealerships.